bhattacharya-a-bt/CBCS_TWAS_Paper/README.md

 Code is modified from [FUSION](http://gusevlab.org/projects/fusion/ "FUSION") (Gusev et al 2016).

 Scripts for cross-validation are modified from these scripts.
-Scripts for eQTL analysis can be requested from the authors: <abhattac@live.unc.edu>.
+Scripts for eQTL analysis can be requested from the authors: <bhattacharya.a.bt@gmail.com>.

 ### Results
 - CBCS_eQTLs_11.22.19.xlsx: eQTL results across race and tumor purity adjustments in CBCS